Harrysdad2/Harrysdad2.github.io/commissions.md

 ![Owl Construction]({{ site.baseurl }}/images/owl construction.jpg)

-On this piece I foiled glass as cutting progressed and pinned then soldered sections into place to ensure a good fit.
-Once the centre pf the panel was completed I added a border using 'H' section lead with 'C' section to the outside.
+Once the glass was cut I applied the foil then pinned and soldered sections into place checking and adjusting fit as I went.
+Once the centre of the panel was completed I added a border of textured clear glass using 'H' section lead with 'C' section to the outside.
 The hanging loops are made out of silver-plated copper wire loops.
-The stem is passed through a small hole in the lead, bent and soldered into place.
+The stem of the loop is passed through a small hole in the lead, bent and soldered into place.

 ![Owl Solder]({{ site.baseurl }}/images/owl solder.jpg)